Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Switching Antiretroviral Therapy Because of Adverse Effects

-Some patients experience treatment-limiting ART-associated toxicities, and in these cases, ART must be modified.
-ART-associated adverse events can range from acute and potentially life threatening to chronic and insidious.
-Serious life-threatening events (eg, hypersensitivity reaction due to ABC, symptomatic hepatotoxicity, or severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
-Toxicities that are not life-threatening (eg, urolithiasis with atazanavir [ATV], renal tubulopathy with tenofovir disoproxil fumarate [TDF]) can usually be managed by substituting another ARV agent for the presumed causative agent without interrupting ART.
-Other, chronic, non–life-threatening adverse events (eg, dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the adverse event with additional pharmacological or nonpharmacological interventions.
+Some patients experience treatment-limiting toxicities associated with ART.
+In these cases, ART must be modified.
+ART-associated adverse events can range from acute and potentially life-threatening to chronic and insidious.
+Serious life-threatening events (e.g., hypersensitivity reaction due to ABC, symptomatic hepatotoxicity, or severe cutaneous reactions) require the immediate discontinuation of all ARV drugs and re-initiation of an alternative regimen without overlapping toxicity.
+Toxicities that are not life-threatening (e.g., urolithiasis with ATV or renal tubulopathy with TDF) can usually be managed by substituting another ARV agent for the presumed causative agent without interrupting ART.
+Other, chronic, non–life-threatening adverse events (e.g., dyslipidemia) can be addressed either by switching the potentially causative agent for another agent or by managing the adverse event with additional pharmacological or nonpharmacological interventions.
 Management strategies must be individualized for each patient.

 Switching from an effective ARV regimen (or agent) to a new regimen (or agent) must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
 The fundamental principle of regimen switching is to maintain viral suppression.
-When selecting a new agent or regimen, providers should be aware that resistance mutations selected for, regardless of whether previously or currently identified by genotypic resistance testing, are archived in HIV reservoirs.
-Even if resistance mutations are absent from subsequent resistance test results, they may reappear under selective pressure.
-It is critical that providers review the following before implementing any treatment switch:
+When selecting a new agent or regimen, providers should be aware that resistance mutations, regardless of when the mutations were identified by genotypic resistance testing, are archived in HIV reservoirs.
+Even if resistance mutations are absent from subsequent resistance test results, they may reappear under selective drug pressure.
+It is critical that providers review the following information before implementing any treatment switch: